Encyclopedia

 Mononykus

-“`html Mononykus: Profile of a Unique Single-Clawed Dinosaur Mononykus Mononykus (MON-oh-NYE-kus; “Single Claw”) is a genus of alvarezsaurid theropod dinosaur that lived during the Late Cretaceous period, approximately 70 million years ago (Campanian stage), in what is now Mongolia.
-The name Mononykus refers to the most striking feature of this dinosaur: each of its short
+Mononykus: Profile of a Unique Single-Clawed Dinosaur Mononykus Mononykus (MON-oh-NYE-kus; “Single Claw”) is a genus of alvarezsaurid theropod dinosaur that lived during the Late Cretaceous period, approximately 70 million years ago (Campanian stage), in what is now Mongolia.
+The name Mononykus refers to the most striking feature of this dinosaur: each of its short arms

 Mononykus Read Post »